maxitg/SetReplace/CONTRIBUTING.md

 TODO: add content.

-That's all for our guidelines, now go figure out the fundamental theory of physics! :microscope: :telescope:
+That's all for our guidelines, now go figure out the fundamental theory of physics! :microscope: :telescope: :rocket:

+TODO: add navigation.

+TODO: change PR and issue templates.